diffblue/cbmc/COMPILING.md

    ```

    Build CBMC with IPASIR and link against the ipasir solver library
-   Note: the LIBSOLVER variable could be pointed towards other solvers
+   Note: the LIBS variable could be pointed towards other solvers
    ```
-   make -C src IPASIR=../../ipasir LIBSOLVER=$(pwd)/ipasir/libipasir.a
+   make -C src IPASIR=../../ipasir LIBS=$(pwd)/ipasir/libipasir.a
    ```

 5. To compile JBMC, do